Bergische Universität Wuppertal

-I am an NSF postdoctoral fellow under the supervision of Hélène Esnault at FU Berlin.
-Before that, I was a graduate student in the Mathematics Department at Columbia University, where my advisor was Johan de Jong.
+I am currently a postdoc at Bergische Universität Wuppertal under the supervision of Kay Rülling.
+Before that, I was a limited term assistant professor at UGA.
+Before that, I was an NSF postdoctoral fellow under the supervision of Hélène Esnault at FU Berlin.
+Earlier still I was a graduate student in the Mathematics Department at Columbia University, where my advisor was Johan de Jong.
+Here is a CV.

 These days I mostly think about l-adic local systems and overconvergent F-isocrystals on smooth varieties over finite fields.
 I am also especially interested in p-divisible groups on complete varieties over finite fields and central leaves on Shimura varieties.

 These interests essentially arose from my PhD Thesis.
 Motivated by results of Mochizuki, I tried to "characterize" Shimura curves over a finite field using purely group theoretic data: the notion of an étale correspondence without a core.
 These exhibit many formal similarities with Hecke correspondences of Shimura curves: for instance, given a correspondence without a core, one can construct an infinite graph with a large group of "algebraic" automorphisms.
 In the case of a Hecke correspondence of Shimura curves, this specializes to the action of PSL_2(Q_p) on it's building.
 Relatedly, given a correspondence without a core, one may construct an infinite tower of covers; these specialize to adding progressively higher (full) level structure in the familiar case of Hecke correspondences of Shimura/modular curves.